 We are inspired by transformations in other areas of medicine such as cancer and cardiovascular medicine.
 These advances have addressed similar challenges in translating complex biological signals into diagnostic subtypes of disorder and treatment applications.
 But, they are much further ahead in linking a taxonomy based on the organ of interest to subjective symptoms and treatment indications.
 For example, the EKG can be used to quantify types of arrhythmia due to electrical circuit dysfunctions (too fast, too slow, irregular) and to indicate specific treatments (pacemaker), and the angiogram to quantify types of blockage dysfunction due to coronary heart disease (clots, stroke, heart attack) and to indicate other treatments (lifestyle changes, medications, surgery).

 Using biotypes to get the right treatment to the right person at the right time

 Our breakthrough findings highlight the promise of using biotypes based on the organ of interest for mental health – the brain – to achieve more precise diagnoses and treatment indications.
-When we use brain circuit measures, we move the needle from the current chance level of getting the right treatment first time to an accuracy that doubles the chances of getting it right.
+When we use brain circuit measures, we move the needle from the current chance level of getting the right treatment the first time to an accuracy that doubles the chances of getting it right.

-To learn more, please find articles, videos and additional resources on biotypes below:
+To learn more, please find articles, videos, and additional resources on biotypes below: